module RemiLib

 Macro Detail

-enum keys still have numerical values just like any other Enum
+enum keys still have numerical values just like any other Enum, but these

 numerical values cannot be specified.